qbabiispic3/hangman/README.md

 # Hangman Game - Guessing Game
 This repository contains a simple implementation of the classic word guessing game "Hangman" written in Python.
 The goal is to guess the hidden word by suggesting letters one at a time.
+Hangman Game - Guessing Game
+This repository  implementation of the classic word guessing game "Hangman" written .
+The goal is to guess the hidden word by suggesting letters.

 ## Game Rules